danmarkdev/danmarkdev/README.md

-### 👋 Hi, I'm Danmark Rosalejos 👋 (Software Developer)
+### 👋 Hi, I'm Danmark Rosalejos 👋

-Computer Programming student at Technological University of the Philippines in Manila with 2 years of experience in building full-stack web application development, webhooks to deployment, and AI-powered systems.
+Software Developer and Computer Programming student at Technological University of the Philippines in Manila with 2 years of experience in building full-stack web application development, webhooks to deployment, and AI-powered systems.

 ---